 1. Edge of Autumn is where we are!
 I like summer myself, so this card is a bittersweet play.
 There are times it will clog your hand, neither able to ramp, or without an expendable land to sacrifice, but it offers a lot more strategic flexibility than Rampant Growth, particularly for Commanders like The Gitrog Monster.
 This year’s Autumn set is a landfall set, so cards like this bear watching.
 While this is around a dollar, making it a bit expensive for a budget list, less-than-perfect copies can be had for less.
 The Future Sight version with the futuristic framing is actually cheaper than the alternative.
 Honourable mention to Autumn Willow, that rare Reserved List card available for under a dollar.

 2. Teneb, the Harvester is a terrific Commander option for the season.
 While not really a school card, Teneb can instead bring up things like 4H Clubs and the many kids who will spend a portion of their upcoming year’s learning in a home garden.
 As only a 6/6 flying, reanimating dragon can.
 Eat your vegetables, kids!
 Teneb is also in the dollar-ish range, but has a few printings and a ton of copies available.
 Finding an even cheaper one should be easy.
 While there are tons of Harvest cards in green, and some ‘dark harvest’ cards in black, they’re mostly well-known rampers or reanimators.
-Instead, I’ll throw the honourable mention to Dross Harvester, and let you look it up.
+Instead, I’ll throw the honourable mention to Dross Harvester.

 3. Road of Return brings to mind that September Morning when it’s finally time to trudge back to School, taking the uphill route that’s also uphill on the way back.
 Some parents like to entwine their hand with their little one’s for the trip.
 As a card, Road of Return is a super-flexible option that does most of what a solid recursion spell does (permanents only, sadly) but adds on the ability to get past Commander tax.
 This can be a huge deal for Commanders that are either big targets, die often, or are natively expensive to cast, like Teneb, the Harvester.
 At under fifty cents, RoR is definitely worth adding to the collection.
 Honourable mention goes to Dread Return, pictured way above.
 We all have to make sacrifices, but sometimes you get a big ole beater out of it for your troubles.
 Sounds like parenting.